stuttter/wp-user-profiles/readme.txt

 == Changelog ==

 = 0.1.7 =
-* Support for network & user dashboards
+* Add support for network & user dashboards
+* Improve support for WordPress 4.3 & 4.4

 = 0.1.6 =
 * Improve metaboxes for